coalition-of-invisible-colleges/cic.github.io/_posts/2016-11-13-play-nice-with-autonomous-squads.md

 ![spotify engineering culture video diagram screenshot]({{site.url}}/assets/spotify_organization_2.jpg)

-And here's the entire sketch drawn in the video:
+And here's the entire sketch drawn in the video (right click and 'Open image in new tab' to zoom in):

 ![entire spotify engineering culture part 1 diagram](https://spotifylabscom.files.wordpress.com/2014/03/spotify-engineering-culture-part1.jpeg)